-That's why we encourage all of our moms-to-be to take part in our Taking Care of Baby and Me[®] program.
+That's why we encourage all of our moms-to-be to take part in our Taking Care of Baby and Me® program.

-The Taking Care of Baby and Me is a proactive case management and care coordination program for all expectant mothers and their newborns, offering:
+The Taking Care of Baby and Me® program is a proactive case management and care coordination program for all expectant mothers and their newborns, offering:

-- Individualized one-on-one case management support for women at the highest risk. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Rewards to keep up with prenatal and postpartum checkups and well child visits after the baby is born.
+- Individualized one-on-one case management support for women at the highest risk. - Care coordination for moms who may need a little extra support. - Educational materials and information on community resources. - Rewards to keep up with prenatal and postpartum checkups.

-Amerigroup Iowa, Inc. partners with providers and mothers to ensure all medical and resource needs are met while aiming for the best possible outcomes for moms and babies.
+Wellpoint partners with providers and mothers to ensure all medical and resource needs are met while aiming for the best possible outcomes for moms and babies.